“Insatiable wanting machines, designed to desire,” is how Jason Silva, public speaker, and filmmaker, describe humans in one of his videos.

-Our body yearns —for a distraction, for an interest, for a change.
-It searches around to explore, to discover and fill up emptiness.
+Our body yearns —for a distraction, for interest, for a change.
+It searches around to explore, discover, and fill up the emptiness.
 And once it finds a fixation, it does not stop.
 This is why it is critical to be aware of our new fascinations and to be incredibly moderate.

 According to the Medical News Today addiction is: “A psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.”

-Addictions to alcohol, drugs, behaviors and even food can take over one’s life.
-Thus, an addiction is a continuation of destruction towards the body, even if it may seem harmless at first.
-What exceeds the limits will always find a way to damage us, unless it is supervised.
+Addictions to alcohol, drugs, behaviors, and even food can take over one’s life.
+Thus, addiction is a continuation of destruction towards the body, even if it may seem harmless at first.
+What exceeds the limits will always find a way to damage us unless it is supervised.

 1. Alcohol and Drugs

-Unlike alcohol, getting addicted to drugs and substances can happen after just a single use.
+Unlike alcohol, getting addicted to drugs and substances can happen after just a single-use.
 It takes over one’s life quickly and needs a conscious effort to be stopped.
-It starts as a mean for pleasure and getting distracted from one’s problems.
+It starts as a means for pleasure and getting distracted from one’s problems.
 Then, it becomes a necessity to function.
 Drug addicts need to keep using in order to function properly.

 Recognizing the existence of the problem is always the first step.
 After that comes reaching out; take a look at our alcohol and drug addiction programs that intend to provide you with the guidance needed in order to overcome this challenge.